mvhirsch/api-docs/tables/create-table.md

 # Create Table

 <span class="request">`POST` **/api/1.1/tables**</span>

-<span class="description">The Create Table endpoint adds a new table to your database.
+<span class="description">Creates a new table within the database.
 Table names must be unique within each database and are limited to letters, numbers, and the following characters: `-_`.
-When creating a new table you must assign permissions to at least one Directus user-group.</span>
+After creating a new table you must assign permissions to at least one Directus user group</span>

 <span class="arguments">Name</span> | Value | Description
 ------------------ | ---------------------------------------- | -------------------
-**name** _String_  |  <span class="required">Required</span>  |  The new table name.
+**name** _String_  |  <span class="required">Required</span>  |  The unique name of the table to create

 ### Example Request